 There are multiple options under review for backing up and storing legacy data from Blackboard Learn before the license expires (8/31/2022).

-Some of your courses may be in Canvas starting in Spring 2022.
 Canvas provides support resources in the system itself and online.
 Some tools or features may work differently in our implementation of Canvas, dependent on UNM business processes, customized configuration, and integrations.
 Keep in mind that just as in UNM Learn, instructors design courses differently and may not use all the same features in Canvas the same way.
 We expect this will be to a lesser degree as the design of Canvas provides for more consistency across courses.

 See the Canvas Student Guide for more information about what to expect in Canvas.

 Yes!
 You will be able to access Canvas on your mobile device and through any mobile browser.
 You can also use their mobile applications, which are recommended for an improved user experience.